 - Prepaid cards: The transaction threshold has been reduced from €250 to €150.
 Stricter rules in regard to the anonymity of electronic money products (prepaid cards) have also been created (Article 12, 5th AMLD).

 - Transactions with high-risk third countries policy: Enhanced due diligence measures for financial transactions to and from high-risk third countries (Article 18a, 5th AMLD).

 - Beneficial ownership registers: Beneficial ownership registers will be made publically available (Aritcle 30(5), 5th AMLD).
-In addition trustees of any express trust or similar legal arrangement administered by the member state must be included on the beneficial ownership register, which must be accessible to competent authorities and Financial Intellegence Units (FIUs) and any natural person who can demonstrate a legitimate interest (Article 31, 5th AMLD).
+In addition, trustees of any trust or similar legal arrangement administered by the member state must be included on the beneficial ownership register, which must be accessible to competent authorities and financial intelligence units (FIUs) and any natural person who can demonstrate a legitimate interest (Article 31, 5th AMLD).

 - Financial intelligence units (FIU): Enhanced information sharing powers of EU financial intelligence units (Article 50a, 5th AMLD).

 If you have any enquiries about the tracker, please contact us at firstname.lastname@example.org.